swiftlang/swift-evolution/proposals/0025-scoped-access-level.md

 After the first review, the core team decided that it would be best to use `private` for this access level and rename other access level modifiers for consistency.
 The most popular set of names is:

 - public: symbol visible outside the current module
-- moduleprivate: symbol visible within the current module
+- internal: symbol visible within the current module
 - fileprivate: symbol visible within the current file
 - private: symbol visible within the current declaration